SALAM507/CSCI-499/README.md

 ## Conclusion
 This project aims to provide a smart and personalized clothing recommendation system leveraging AI and real-time data.
 Future work includes potential expansions such as incorporating fashion trends and social media integration.

-## Q&A Session
-Feel free to open an issue or start a discussion if you have any questions or suggestions!